Agoric/documentation/main/guides/js-programming/notifiers.md

 Subscriber Alice consumes the iteration using the for-await-of loop.
 She can see the non-final values and whether the iteration completes or fails.
 She can see a failure reason, but the for-await-of syntax does not let her see the completion value 'done'.
-She can write code that only executes after the loop finishes,but the code won’t know what the completion value actually was “done”, “completed”, or something else.
+She can write code that only executes after the loop finishes, but the code won’t know what the completion value actually was “done”, “completed”, or something else.
 This is a limitation of JavaScript's iteration, whether asynchronous or synchronous (as consumed by a for-of loop).
 ```js
 const consume = async subscription => {